raspberrypilearning/pick-your-favourite/en/step_6.md

 --- task ---

-Now you need to set your `IntersectionObserver` to observe the page.
+Now, you need to set your `IntersectionObserver` to observe the page.

 Add the call.